Category: Foodie Find

 Happy Independence Day!

+Independence Hall is called “the birthplace of America”.
+We did a walking tour of historic Philly.
+Of the thirty three places on the tour, we only made it to seventeen.
+One of the best things about it…it was all free!
 If you ever make it to Independence Hall make sure you grab a ticket at the visitor center first thing or you might not get to see the room where the Declaration of Independence was created and signed.
 We snuck in on the second to last tour of the day.
-Most of what you see in the photo above isn’t original…it’s been a long time…but the chair at the top was there when our country was born.
+Most of what you see in the left photo above isn’t original…it’s been a long time…but the chair at the top was there when our country was born.

 It’s not a LOVE statute…but it’ll do.

-The Tomb of the Unknown Soldier is in Washington Park.
+This Tomb of the Unknown Soldier is in Washington Park.
 The tomb honors both George Washington and an unknown soldier from the Revolutionary War.

 The Merchants’ Exchange is the oldest stock exchange building in the United States.
 The road in front of it is cobblestone and there are lion statues on each side protecting the stairs.